dobs/faraday-manual-cache/README.md

 As with `faraday-http-cache` it's recommended that `faraday-manual-cache` be fairly low in the middleware stack.

+## TODO

+  * Additional cache key options.
+  * Cache namespacing.
+  * Request header for bypassing caching when necessary.
+  * Response header for indicating when response is a cached copy.

 ## Contributing

 1. Fork it ( http://github.com/dobs/faraday-manual-cache/fork )